Graphic Design: 5 Simple Principles of Perception

-When I teach design students, I often refer to foreground, middle ground, and background.
+When I teach design students, I often refer to the foreground, middle ground, and background.
 This initially came from my experience as an artist, but I have found that all design has implied distance in the way the elements are read.

 Gestalt refers to this as figure/ground, a simple idea of what is the point of attention – the figure – and what is the ground or background behind, or supporting the figure.
 Painters have been using this idea for centuries.
 Look at this painting by Caravaggio: see how the figures stand out against the dark background.

 Our eyes are designed to discern a figure from its surrounding area: a form, silhouette or shape is naturally perceived as figure – the object — while the surrounding area is perceived as ground – the background.
 Generally, the background is larger, and the figure is smaller, on top, or in front of it.